NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v3.1.md

 ## Validating the Installation

 The GPU Operator validates the stack through the nvidia-device-plugin-validation pod and the nvidia-driver-validation pod.
-If both completed successfully (see output from kubectl get pods --all-namespaces | grep -v kube-system), the EGX Stack works as expected.
+If both are completed successfully (see output from kubectl get pods --all-namespaces | grep -v kube-system), EGX Stack is working as expected.
-There are two ways to validate the EGX Stack manually:
+There are two ways to validate EGX Stack manually:
-1. Validate the EGX Stack with nvidia-smi and cuda sample
+1. Validate EGX Stack with nvidia-smi and cuda sample
-2. Validate the EGX Stack with an Application
+2. Validate EGX Stack with an Application

-### Validate the EGX Stack with nvidia-smi and cuda sample
+### Validate EGX Stack with nvidia-smi and cuda sample
 This section provides two examples of how to validate that the GPU is usable from within a pod.

 #### Example 1: nvidia-smi